C. S. Karnan

 Justice Chinnaswamy Swaminathan Karnan (born 12 June 1955) is a retired Indian judge.
 In May 2017, he was sentenced to six months of imprisonment by the Supreme Court of India, holding him guilty of contempt of court.

-He was the first Indian High Court judge to be sent to prison for contempt while in office.
+He was the first Indian High Court judge to be punished for contempt while in office but was arrested and jailed after retirement.

 Early life

-Karnan was born on 12 June 1955 as Karunanithi Swaminathan in the village of Karnatham, in the Cuddalore district of erstwhile Madras (now Tamil Nadu), into a dalit family.
+Karnan was born on 12 June 1955 as Karunanithi Swaminathan in the village of Karnatham, in the Cuddalore district of erstwhile Madras (now Tamil Nadu), into a Dalit family.
 He was the second of eight children born to Chinnaswamy Swaminathan, a school teacher and headmaster, and a recipient of President's Best Teacher Award, and Kamalam, a homemaker.
 He completed schooling in Karnatham's Adi Dravidar school and a government school in Mangalampet, before completing his pre-university course from Government Arts College, Vridhachalam.
 Thereafter, he graduated with a Bachelor of Science degree in botany from The New College, Chennai, and subsequently obtained a Bachelor of Laws degree from Madras Law College in 1983.
 He changed his first name from Karunanithi to Karnan in 1991, on the insistence of his wife Saraswati due to numerological reasons.

 Career

 Upon graduating with a law degree in 1983, Karnan enrolled as advocate before the Bar Council of Tamil Nadu and began to practice civil law.
-During the time, he was selected as legal adviser to the Chennai MetroWater Supply and Sewage Board, the government advocate in civil suits and also as a standing counsel for the union government.
+During the time, he was selected as legal adviser to the Chennai Metro Water Supply and Sewage Board, the government advocate in civil suits, and also as a standing counsel for the union government.

 In 2009, Justice Asok Kumar Ganguly, then the Chief Justice of the Madras High Court, recommended Karnan's name to the collegium for appointment as a judge.
 Despite his work not being well known to the collegium, his appointment was approved by the collegium headed by then Chief Justice of India K. G. Balakrishnan.
-Speaking about it to The Hindu, Ganguly justified the appointment because "he [Karnan] represented a certain community that should be represented in the choice of judges", but he, along with other members of the collegium, expressed regret over it later.
+Speaking about it to The Hindu, Ganguly justified the appointment because "he [Karnan] represented a certain community that should be represented in the choice of judges", but Ganguly, along with other members of the collegium, expressed regret over it later.